Contracts Management and Practice

 What you need to know

-The course is suitable for graduates from a broad range of subject areas, including the arts, sciences, law or business.
+The course is recommended for graduates from a broad range of subject areas, including the arts, sciences, law or business, as a gateway to a future quantity surveying career.
 This course is also relevant for current professionals who want to formalise their existing skills with an accredited qualification.

 No prior knowledge of quantity surveying, property or construction is required, however, quantity surveying is a broad and challenging field, so it is important that you are prepared for the scope of the learning material.